How to Claim on Someone Else’s Car Insurance in the UK

 The other insurer will investigate the claim and decide whether to accept liability.
 If they accept, they’ll settle your claim.
 If not, you might need legal help to challenge it.
 It’s sometimes best to add legal cover to your policy to assist in these cases.

-Get a How to Claim on Someone Else’s Car Insurance in the UK quote
+Compare How to Claim on Someone Else’s Car Insurance in the UK insurance

 What If the Driver Isn’t Insured?